gd-programming/gd.docs/docs/endpoints/getGJLevels21.md

 | 3 | Long |
 | 4 | XL |

-**page** - Which page of levels you want to see
+**page** - Which page of levels you want to see.

-**total** - Current use is unknown, defaults to the amount of levels available, up to 9999, but leaving it out or as 0 works.
+**total** - Current use is unknown, defaults to the amount of levels available, up to 9999.
+Most likely it's a caching system for avoiding excessive execution of expensive COUNT database queries.

+**count** - Size of a single page of levels.
+Capped at 10.

 **uncompleted** - Uncompleted filter.
 0 for off, 1 for on.